Attius Tullius: War with Rome

-According to Plutarch, consequently, having Coriolanus committed acts of disloyalty to the Volsci, Tullius raised support to have the Roman first put on trial by the Volsci, and then assassinated before the trial had ended.
+According to Fabius Pictor, Coriolanus endured a bitter exile for many years.
+According to Plutarch, on the other hand, the envious Tullius first demanded Coriolanus's resignation and then instigated his assassination by the Volsci before the trial was over.

 Afterward

 On a subsequent occasion, Tullius arranged for an alliance between the Volsci and the Aequi, intending to renew hostilities upon Rome with a combined army.
-However, the Aequi refused to have Tullius in command of their forces, and a fierce battle between the would-be allies ensued, in which both armies were severely weakened, ending the threat against Rome.
+However, the Aequi refused to have Tullius in command of their forces, and a fierce battle between the would-be allies ensued, in which both armies were severely weakened, and Tullius was slain in battle against the Romans.
 This is the last occasion on which Tullius is mentioned, although Rome was frequently engaged in various skirmishes with both the Aequi and Volsci over the next several decades.